iRail/stations/README.md

 * `URI`: The URI identifying this station.
 * `name`: The name of this station.
 * `nmbs_short_name`: The short name of this station, as used in the original source data.
 For verification and future update purposes.
 * `average_weekday_embarkments`: The average number of travelers embarking on a weekday.
+Empty when a station does not have traffic on weekdays.
 * `average_saturday_embarkments`: The average number of travelers embarking on a saturday.
+Empty when a station does not have traffic on saturdays.
 * `average_sunday_embarkments`: The average number of travelers embarking on a sunday.
+Empty when a station does not have traffic on sundays.

 ## How we collect data